gesievi/RADii/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

 .. image:: ../images/Publish/Publish__controll.png
     :scale: 80 %

-Publish control lets you control the viewer settings from grasshopper
+Publish control lets you control the viewer settings from grasshopper.
  - Everything you set as input can be saved in this publish control component with the scenario manager.
 Be careful with geometry content, this can make your grasshopper file very heavy.

-   Note: Grasshopper has an autosave.
+   Tip: Grasshopper has an autosave.
 If the Publish Control component becomes too heavy, it will make you wait a lot

 Video tutorials: